-Even if we assume the Moore’s law will be valid for the next 18 years (not fully realistic), computer’s speed may increase by about 260 thousand times “only”.
+Even if we assume Moore’s law will be valid for the next 18 years (not fully realistic), computer’s speed may increase by about 260 thousand times “only”.
 We can’t see the million times here.
 Besides our intelligence is difficult to be measured.
 We can hardly estimate our memory capacity, let alone the number and nature of calculations our brain makes automatically during e.g. image/pattern recognitions.
 Moreover, how can we “merge” our brain/intelligence with that of the machines?
-It sounds great, but any programmer can tell to you that even building interfaces between computer programs is difficult sometimes.
+It sounds great, but any programmer can tell you that even building interfaces between computer programs are difficult sometimes.
 What about building functional connections between two entirely different “hardware”, “software” and “operations”, between human brains ad silicon chips?

 But we don’t have to rely on word only.
 We can test his predictions relatively soon.
 In his 2005 book “The Singularity Is Near” he predicted that we can buy a computer with computational capacity of the human brain for 1000 dollars in 2020.
 So we can just sit back and wait for the first test results.

 What is also very interesting in his speech is his positive outlook of these developments for us.
 “What’s actually happening is [machines] are powering all of us,” Kurzweil said.
 “They’re making us smarter.”
-Yes, there are many positive effect of the computers.
+Yes, there are many positive effects on computers.
 We can hardly wait to be cleverer – we all know that we need it, right?
 But they can also make us weaker and stupider.
 It is proven that those parts of the brain and the body, which are not used and exercised usually, become weaker.
 Brain and body functions taken over by machines will not be better – they will be artificially augmented, resulting in dependencies.
 Remember the cars/elevators and obscenity, glasses and weaker eyesight, orthodontics and tooth degradation.
-Such effects can happen in short-term (lack of exercise results in weaker muscles) and long-term (lack of evolutionary pressure can allow the inheritance of unfavourable genes variants).
+Such effects can happen in short-term (lack of exercise results in weaker muscles) and long-term (lack of evolutionary pressure can allow the inheritance of unfavorable genes variants).

 So while we sincerely hope that Ray Kurzweil is right in every possible aspect, we recommend not to lay down our mental weaponry and give up thinking.
-Chance favours the prepared mind – not the lazy one.
+Chance favors the prepared mind – not the lazy one.